matbesancon/hugo-site/content/authors/admin/_index.md

 Centrale Lille, at [INRIA](https://team.inria.fr/inocs) & the [Cristal](https://www.cristal.univ-lille.fr/?lang=en) lab,
 in mathematical optimization.

-My thesis, defended in December 2020, focuses on bilevel optimization, an extension coined *near-optimality robustness*, and pricing for demand response in smart grids.
+My thesis focused on bilevel optimization, an extension coined *near-optimality robustness*, and pricing for demand response in smart grids.
 It was co-supervised by Luce Brotcorne (INRIA) & Miguel F. Anjos (University of Edinburgh).